AlliBalliBaba/PixFace/README.md

-A small, currently functional implementation of pix2pix tensorflow  by affinelayer (https://github.com/affinelayer/pix2pix-tensorflow), prepared for use in the browser
+A small, currently functional implementation of pix2pix tensorflow by affinelayer (https://github.com/affinelayer/pix2pix-tensorflow), prepared for client-side use in the browser

 The generator produces realistic faces from doodles.
 The model was trained in python and exported for use in tensorflowjs.